 Suddenly

-earlier request to see angels.
+earlier request to see etheral angelic angels.
 What if I unleashed demons instead of angels?

 The night

-dragged as I waited for daylight.
+dragged like a man lame from war as I waited for the snail-like approaching daylight.
 I removed the batteries from the clock hours

 ago, each tick of the second hand sounded like a grenade going off.
+Boom!
+Boom!
+Boom, striking terror with each explosive sound.
 Now I sit

-in a fetal position in the corner of the green couch.
-I’m freezing but too
+in a fetal position in the corner of the green velvety couch.
+I’m freezing, bone shaking cold, but too

 scared to move from the couch to put on warmer clothes.
+I had on sexy sheer lingerie for my quality time with George.
+The airconditioner is pumping out North Pole air.
 My brain is

 ping-ponging from one explanation to the other for the shadows and noise.